kcappieg/safari/Prototype/HexGrid_docs.md

 Moves a citizen to the grid space specified by the provided coordinates in the time indicated by the passed time value.
 You can optionally specify an animation function to execute during the movement.

 **Note** This function attempts to occupy a grid space when the citizen arrives.
-If it is unsuccessful, the citizen will...do something else.
+If it is unsuccessful, the citizen will attempt to occupy adjacent hex spaces in a semi-random order starting with the closest adjacent hex spaces and moving outward until it finds a space it can occupy.

 **Note** If `time <= 0`, this method behaves as the signature `moveCitizenTo(citizen, x, y)`, meaning neither `animation` nor `endAnimation` will be called